fermi-lat/doc/slacdev.rst

 We maintain release builds in `/nfs/farm/g/glast/u52/repomanBuild/redhat6-x86_64-64bt-gcc44/GlastRelease`.
 For development, it is often easier to checkout the package(s) you are directly working on and build against an existing GR build.

-- Create a work directory
+- Create a local work directory
 - Checkout your package(s) using git, i.e `git clone https://github.com/fermi-lat/TkrDigi.git`
 - cd into your package directory, i.e. `cd TkrDigi`
 - Create a branch for your development, `git checkout -b <branchName>`